 On December 31st, at 11:00 PM GMT, the United Kingdom’s transition period came to an end.
 With it, so did Britain’s continued access to the EU single market and abidance to the bloc’s rules.
 As the adage goes, when one door closes, another one opens.
-To the gleefulness of conservatives, the country now finds itself in a position to forge its new path unshackled by the constraints of the EU.
-However, this freedom cuts both ways; in the short-term, and especially 2021, Britain will have to contend with one economic downturn after another, the results of decades of gradual integration with the mainland.
-The full extent of the damage remains to be seen, but we can already make some educated predictions based on what we do know.
+To the gleefulness of Conservatives, the country now finds itself in a position to forge its new path unshackled by the constraints of the EU.
+However, this freedom cuts both ways; in the short-term, and especially 2021, Britain will have to contend with one economic downturn after another; the results of decades of gradual integration with the mainland.
+The full extent of the damage remains to be seen, but we can already make some educated predictions based on what we know.

-And what we do know is that lorries from Calais are already facing notable slowdowns.
-Border guards have blamed incorrect paperwork, which considering we are only a couple of weeks removed from Brexit is unsurprising.
+And what we do know is that lorries from Calais are facing notable slowdowns.
+Border guards have blamed incorrect paperwork; unsurprising considering we are only a couple of weeks removed from Brexit is unsurprising.
 It is worth remembering however that we still find ourselves close to the holiday period; the lorry influx will inevitably ramp up over the coming weeks.
 This will inevitably create pile ups at the frontier, especially if the paperwork issue is not rectified soon, which will contribute to delays and general detriment for British businesses that rely on these imports.
 Similar issues have arisen with transports from Ireland, with truckers travelling to Belfast citing confusion regarding customs declarations.
 In order to alleviate this issue, Westminster should get in contact with relevant exporters and courier services to reassert the new trade regime.
-The EU will remain Britain’s largest trading partner for at least few more years, so addressing these concerns is of crucial significance for Britain’s economy.
+The EU will remain Britain’s largest trading partner for at least few more years, so addressing these concerns is of crucial importance to Britain’s economy.

 Featured photo by Richard Hoare.
 Available on geography under Creative Commons Attribution 2.0 Generic license